 After having evaluated these four factors, your physician will be able to determine whether or not your injury was work-related.
 In fact, your lung disease does not necessarily have to be entirely work-related in order to be entitled to receive workers comp benefits.
 Rather, you need to prove that the industrial exposure contributed or merely aggravated your lung problems or disease.

-Let our Los Angeles on the job injuries attorney from the Law Offices of Kropach & Kropach help you pursue your claim.
-Call our offices at 818-600-4714 or fill out this contact form to get a free consultation.
+Let our Los Angeles on the job injuries lawyer from the Law Offices of Kropach & Kropach help you pursue your claim.
+Call our offices at 818-609-7005 or fill out this contact form to get a free consultation.